earthlab/earthlab.github.io/_posts/courses/earth-analytics-python/02-intro-to-python-and-time-series-data/plot-time-series-handle-dates/2018-02-05-flood01-date-format-python.md

 {% include toc title="In This Lesson" icon="file-text" %}

-## Get started with date formats in Python
+## Work With Date Formats in Python

-In this tutorial, you will look at the date time format - which is important for plotting and working with time series data in Python.
+In this tutorial, you will use the date time format - which is important for plotting and working with time series data in `Python`.

 <div class='notice--success' markdown="1">